 The solution described in this document focuses on the expansion of the Service Provider Code namespace beyond the OCN to include the identity of the originating entity.
 This allows the originating entity to use the core SHAKEN mechanisms to interface to the PA and obtain an SPC token in order to obtain STI certificates.
 This allows the originating entity to include a SIP Identity header field including a PASSporT with an attestation of “A”.

 The OSP handling of a SIP Identity header field in the incoming request from the originating entity also requires consideration.
 This solution recommends that the OSP forward any received SIP Identity header field, as well as adding one depending upon local policy.
 In the case that an OSP also adds a SIP Identity header field, the TSP needs to be able to handle the receipt of multiple SIP Identity header fields.
 Note, this problem needs to be addressed independent of this solution proposal or others as described in [IPNNI-00075R00x] since there are additional PASSporT types that can be included in SIP Identity header fields (e.g., Rich Call data per [draft-ietf-stir-rcd].
 Thus, the details of such are not provided in this document.

 This document is not intended to be a sole solution for the various use cases described in [IPNNI-2019-00075R00x].
 The other solutions outlined in Annex A of that document may be more suitable for some deployment scenarios and business models.
-However, the proposed expansion of the Service Provider Code namespace beyond OCN could be leveraged by those solutions
+However, the proposed expansion of the Service Provider Code namespace beyond OCN could be leveraged by those solutions.

 Purpose